 Sankey is a township in England, on the Mersey River just east of Liverpool.
 The name is probably Norse in origin, describing the sand islands at the mouth of Sankey Creek that were used to make salt for the Saxon kings.
 Anyone who lived there before the modern use of surnames arose in England would have used the name to indicate where they lived.
-So, holders of the name are not necessarily related to each other, and modern DNA evidence confirms this - although my origin is Norse, others are of Saxon origin and some French.
+So, holders of the name are not necessarily related to each other, and modern DNA evidence confirms this - although my male-line origin is Norse through the Vikings who conquered Normandy in the 800's, others are of Saxon origin and some French.
 My earliest known Sankey ancestor lived in Shropshire, and his grandchildren moved to Ireland during the reign of Elizabeth I.

 The modern Sankey arms, argent on a bend sable three fishes, were granted in Ireland in 1646 to Hierom Sankey, a member of the British parliament from 1654, who was knighted by Cromwell in 1657.
 They are identical to much earlier arms in Sankey township which had fallen into disuse - these must have been very early and originated from either the clergy or from the crusades.
 Hierom's arms and estate were granted to Richard Sankey in 1687.